Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/installation.md

 ---
 id: install
 title: Install MLAPI
+description: Learn how to install the MLAPI package on Unity, including instructions for 2019.4+, 2020.x, and 2021.x.
+The package installs as MLAPI Networking Library.
 ---

 Multiple methods are available to install the MLAPI package, listed as the MLAPI Networking Library in your package list.
 The following instructions include installations on Unity 2021.x, 2020.x, and 2019.4+.

-## Unity 2021
+## Unity 2021.x

-To install MLAPI on Unity 2021.x, use the Unity Package Manager passing a git URL to the MLAPI release:
+To install MLAPI on Unity 2021.x, use the Unity Package Manager selecting the package from the registry:

 1. Install [Git](https://git-scm.com/) if you do not have it installed on your PC.
 After installing Git, restart your system.
 A full restart is required to update for Git or you may receive an error adding packages.